 In December 2017, President Trump signed the new tax plan into law.
 While most of the changes from the plan went into effect on Jan.
-1, 2018, they will not affect taxpayers when they file their federal income taxes by April 17, 2018.
+1, 2018, they did not affect taxpayers when they filed their federal income taxes in 2018 for the 2017 tax year.
 However, some parts of the tax plan applied retroactively.
 A small number of taxpayers saw changes to their 2017 taxes as a result.
-There are also a couple of changes that won’t take full effect until 2019.
-Let’s take a look at when the provisions of the tax plan will take effect.
+As of 2019, all changes in the tax law were in effect.
+These changes are currently scheduled to expire after the 2025 tax year.
+If you need help planning out your tax situation, consider working with a financial advisor.

 Tax Plan Changes That Affect the 2017 Tax Year